-- 18. The Department's Senior Transportation Planner John Shaw testified the City has not adopted any traffic level of service standards for alleys, and vehicular mobility is not considered a primary function of alley access.
-Instead, alleys are intended to primarily serve the functions of access for parking, freight loading, and utility services (including waste and recycling services). - 19.
+- 20. The City has not adopted any traffic level of service standards for alleys, and vehicular mobility is not considered a function of alley access.
+Instead, alleys are intended to primarily serve the functions of access for parking, freight loading, and utility services (including waste and recycling services). - 21.
 The Applicant analyzed transportation impacts of the proposal on the alley adjacent to the proposal.
-The Applicant's analysis included a review of current alley operations; existing alley conditions; peak hour level of service for existing alley operations and for future level of service with the proposal; loading dock use; and AutoTurn analysis of access to the alley and the proposal's loading dock.
-Exhibit 25 (Appendix J); Exhibits 26, 28.

-- 20. Mr. Shaw testified that he reviewed the traffic study and agreed with its conclusions.
-In addition, the Director's determination identified a dock management plan as a condition on the proposal to minimize potential impacts of the proposal.
-Exhibit 20. - 21.
-Following review of the FEIS and the Addendum and its supporting information, the Department determined that the proposal would have no new probable significant negative impacts to the environment, including but not limited to impacts related to transportation.
-Exhibit 20.
+The Applicant's analysis included a review of the following: current alley operations; existing alley conditions; peak hour level of service for existing alley operations and for future level of service with the proposal; loading dock use; and, AutoTurn analysis of access to the proposal's loading dock. - 22.
+The Department's Senior Transportation Planner testified that he reviewed the traffic study, and agreed with its conclusions. - 23.
+Following review of the FEIS, the SEPA checklist, and the Addendum and its supporting information, the Department determined that the proposal would have no new probable significant negative impacts to the environment, including but not limited to impacts related to transportation.